 - All students need to demonstrate competency in math within the last five years to be eligible.
 Sufficient ALEKS PPL test scores can satisfy this requirement.
 Students with insufficient test scores must complete MA 098 (or above) with a grade of C or higher.
 Contact the Health Admissions Department for details at email@example.com or (616) 234-4348.

 - HESI Exam (scored subtests: math, reading comprehension, vocabulary and general knowledge, grammar).
 There is a fee for this exam.
 Passing score on each subtest must be 75% or higher.
 Scores are valid for 8 years.
 For more info, visit our HESI Exam information.

 - All prospective health students are required to submit to a criminal background check (CBC) to be eligible for all GRCC Health Programs.

-- Students may conduct their own ICHAT online and print off the results and bring that evidence, along with the Preliminary Background Check Form, to GRCC Police or Health Admissions.
+- Students may conduct their own ICHAT online and email the results along with the Preliminary Background Check form, to GRCC Health Admissions at firstname.lastname@example.org

 Foundational Courses and Academic Probation/Suspension

 - In order to be eligible for admission into the Associate Degree Nursing (ADN) or Practical Nursing program, students must have successfully completed any required AFP courses with a grade of at least C and be in good academic standing